-Hustle will create the AWS S3 bucket, where a designated user, which the client provides, can expect read-only access to gzipped JSON-formatted files of their Hustle Data which updates twice a day every twelve hours (at 0500 and 1700 UTC).
+Hustle will create the AWS S3 bucket, where a designated user, which the client provides, can expect read-only access to gzipped JSON-formatted files of their Hustle Data which updates once a day (at 0500 UTC).

 Note: With the release of Hustle Account Level Exports, Hustle will no longer maintain support for organization level S3 exports.

 - How do I request Account Level S3 Exports?